Online Master of Accountancy (OL MAcc)

 Business Foundation Requirements

-4.5 credits (for students with a non-business undergraduate degree or outdated course work that does not meet the waiver requirements).
+This section applies to students with a non-business undergraduate degree or those who have outdated course work that does not meet the waiver requirements.

 PMBA 8020Fundamentals of Accounting3